 I therefore felt confident on referring people who come to our website, to go to The Home Baristas website to get more information about modifying the Gaggia Classic.
 Anthony who runs The Home Baristas is very knowledgeable about the Gaggia Classic and has worked with us in the past two years.
 He sent me a picture of the Gaggia Classic 2019 version with the PID and Guage fitted.
 I must say, it looks fabulous.
 Why not click on the picture and get more information from The Home Baristas Website.
 CONTINUOUSLY EVOLVING TRADITION

 Gaggia continuously evolves their production and assembly processes while improving the quality of products.
 The Gaggia Classic 2019 is considered one of best coffee machine in its class and has won accolades and positive reviews from Expert Review, Kevin from Coffee Blog, James Hoffman and other important experts in the field of Coffee.
 Gaggia Classic has been around for over 30 years and, largely, the external parts and accessories and the internal boiler have remained the same.
 The 2023 model retains the best features of the 2019 model and makes it fit for the next 30 years by improving the model further.
 The main external parts that you see are the Stainless Steel Body, the Filter Holder and the Brew Head.
 The Filter Holder [portafilter] and the Brew Head were made out of brass and chrome plated externally on the older model. on the 2023 Evo model this has been changed.
 The Filter Holder on the 2023 Evo model is now made out of Stainless Steel, similar to the metal used in the Ash handled filter holder, we introduced a couple of years ago and is of professional filter holder quality.
 The weight and the heat profiles remain the same and is lot more pleasing than the one we had before.
 Chrome Plating has been around for a very long time and although the end products are perfectly safe and compliant, manufacturers are going away from plating, as the process involved in chrome plating can be harmful for those involved in the process.
 Gaggia has taken the decision to change some of the parts to more modern and safer alternatives.
 The Brew Head is also going to be Brass (CW510-Lead free brass*) *Compliant to Section 1417 of the Safe Drinking Water Act (SDWA).
-The Boiler inside is the same traditional boiler but coated with non stick coating, rather than the previous anodized coating.
+The Boiler inside is the same traditional boiler but coated with non stick coating, rather than the previous polished non-coated aluminium.
 The Pro Steam wand, that was introduced in 2019 model, is the same on the new model.
 CARE FOR PEOPLE The new pump and heating system pre-assembled and the simpler wiring connection make the production more ergonomic for workers, and any intervention on the machine is easier and quicker.
 CONSCIOUS AND COMPLIANT The company adopts a conscious and responsible approach to develop products that are fully compliant with the new rules, and to guarantee sustainable processes.
 I am frequently asked by customers whether they should go for a Gaggia bean to cup machine or for the Gaggia Classic.
 So, here goes : my thoughts on this question.

 Category